Shashank-TS/Prescripto-AI-Healthcare-Assistant/README.md

 ### Step 3: Run the backend.

 - Run the backend application.
 It will automatically create the required tables.
+- To start as admin, Insert a new user manually with role admin in users table.

 ### Step 4: Run the frontend